Prismatic Dieudonn\'e theory

 is an isomorphism as this can be checked locally on $(R)_{\mathrm{qsyn}}$.
 Conversely, let $\mathcal{N}$ be a finite locally free $\mathcal{O}_\prism$-module.
 We have to show that the counit

 is an isomorphism.
 For any morphism $R\to R^\prime$ with $R^\prime$ quasi-syntomic there are equivalences

 of slice topoi where $h_{R^\prime}(B,J):=\mathrm{Hom}_R(R^\prime,B/J)$.
 By passing to a quasi-syntomic cover $R\to R^\prime$ we can therefore assume that $R$ is quasi-regular semiperfectoid, in particular that the site $(R)_{\prism}$ has a final object given by $\prism_R$.
-By $(p,I)$-completely faithfully flat descent of finite locally free modules over $(p,I)$-complete rings of bounded $(p,I)$-torsion (cf. \Cref{sec:descent-p-completely-1-proposition-descent-of-finite-projective-modules-for-faithfully-morphisms-of-prisms}), the category of finite locally free $\mathcal{O}_\prism$-modules on $(R)_{\prism}$ is equivalent to finite locally free $\prism_R$-modules\footnote{The non-trivial point is that the global sections of a finite locally free $\mathcal{O}_{\prism}$-module are locally free over $\prism_R$.}.
+By $(p,I)$-completely faithfully flat descent of finitely generated projective modules over $(p,I)$-complete rings of bounded $(p,I)$-torsion (cf. \Cref{sec:descent-p-completely-1-proposition-descent-of-finite-projective-modules-for-faithfully-morphisms-of-prisms}), the category of finite locally free $\mathcal{O}_\prism$-modules on $(R)_{\prism}$ is equivalent to finitely generated projective $\prism_R$-modules\footnote{The non-trivial point is that the global sections of a finite locally free $\mathcal{O}_{\prism}$-module are locally free over $\prism_R$.}.
 As the morphism $\prism_R\to R$ (the ``$\theta$''-map) is henselian along its kernel, cf.\ \Cref{sec:essent-surj-lemma-prism_r-henselian-along-ker-theta}, finite locally free $\prism_R$-modules split on the pullback of an open cover of $\Spf(R)$.
-Thus, after passing to a quasi-syntomic $R$-algebra, we may assume that $\mathcal{N}$ is finite free.
+Thus, after passing to a quasi-syntomic cover of $\mathrm{Spf}(R)$, we may assume that $\mathcal{N}$ is finite free.
 Then the isomorphism

 is clear. \end{proof}

 \begin{definition} Let $R$ be a quasi-syntomic ring.
 A \textit{prismatic Dieudonn\'e crystal over $R$} is a finite locally free $\mathcal{O}^{\rm pris}$-module $\mathcal{M}$ together with $\varphi$-linear morphism